HBCU Facts What is a Historically Black College or University (HBCU)?

 In Title III of the Higher Education Act of 1965, Congress officially defined Historically Black Colleges and Universities (HBCUs) as degree-granting institutions, accredited and established before 1964, with the principal mission of educating Black Americans.
 (U.S. Department of Education)Why were HBCUs created?

-• HBCUs provide consistently outperform non-HBCUs in college experience, affordability, and after college preparedness for Black Americans.
-(Why Choose an HBCU)
+HBCUs consistently outperform non-HBCUs in student experience, affordability, and after college preparedness for Black Americans.
+(Why Choose an HBCU, 2019) Go Deeper